michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/ufo-farm-attack/index.md

 **Wait**!
 It's not _that_ kind of game!

-You own a farm and your job, and you get money each morning for each animal that spent the night in the barn, coop, shed, etc.
+You own a farm and you get money each morning for each animal that spent the night in the barn, coop, shed, etc.
 Something like: $2 per chicken (sell eggs), $10 per cow (sell milks), etc.
 Sounds easy enough - BUT!